 I really didn’t want to (thanks to the cop that stole my license in Cabo) but finally relented when they wouldn’t budge.

-We were free to go.
+We were free to go!

 As we entered the town, guess what, another set of lights flashing behind me… I was getting pulled over again!
 Twice within 30 minutes of one another.

-He looked at my drivers license and asked me about Washington, and then said that we hate Mexicans up there…
+He looked at my driver’s license and asked me about Washington, and then said that we hate Mexicans up there…

-Huh?
+“Como asi?”
 I was taken aback and told him no.

-Thanks Trump!
+Thanks, Trump!
 Your actions impact Americans south of the border as well.

 The officer ended up giving us directions to a few restaurants where we could grab something to eat and let us on our way.

 But after getting pulled over twice in less than an hour for literally doing nothing more than driving with a foreign plate, we were now on high alert for all the cop cars we passed.
 It became somewhat stressful.
 Perhaps I was overly cautious and serious in our interactions with these police today, but that’s what happens when you have such a negative first experience and encounter corrupt police like what happened in Cabo San Lucas.

 First Tacos in Mainland Mexico

-It felt like we were a long way from home—even though we were just a short drive from the border with Arizona.
+It felt like we were a long way from home—even though we were actually just a short drive from the border with Arizona.

 Nonetheless, we were committed to doing a house sit in Mexico City in a few weeks, so we were on our way.

 We pushed on through the long morning though and made it to Mazatlan, where we could settle in, rest, and recover.
 And enjoy a few of the many things to do in Mazatlan — one of Mexico’s top destinations on the Pacific Coast.